hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 We have all sorts of [interesting theories](https://www.nature.com/articles/s41583-022-00587-4), and lots of active research, but we really do not know.
 These questions are complex and multifaceted: there are many kinds of intelligence.
 We don't even know what question we're asking... what exactly is a person anyways?

 We have a long history of this kind of "[computationalism](https://twitter.com/chazfirestone/status/1565080804497035264)."
-The AI pioneers of the 1960s vigorously argued that intelligence could be modeled only with symbolic reasoning, and fought tooth-and-nail against those who argued for neural networks.
+The AI pioneers of the 1960s vigorously argued that intelligence could be modeled only with symbolic reasoning, and fought tooth-and-nail against the advocates of neural networks.
 They were sure that symbolic reasoning was all we needed.
 Now [Transformers are all you need](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html).

 What is the difference?
 We're obviously not computers on a purely physical level: we operate with spiking neurons and chemical signalling, and possibly other unknown mechanisms.
 Quantum mechanics might play an important role.
 But [maybe these low-level processes could all be simulated in a sufficiently-powerful binary computer](https://www.nytimes.com/2015/06/28/opinion/sunday/face-it-your-brain-is-a-computer.html); we don't know.